 Amendments Act of 1972 and its implementing regulations.
-Pursuant to BPS Policies 2266 (Nondiscrimination on the Basis of Sex in Education Programs and Activities) and Policy 5517.03 (Dating Violence and Abuse), the Board is committed to maintaining an educational and work environment that is free from all forms of unlawful sex-based discrimination, including sexual harassment.
+Pursuant to BPS Policies 5517 (Anti-Harassment; Compliance Officers; Complaint and Investigation Procedures) and Policy 5517.03 (Dating Violence and Abuse), the Board is committed to maintaining an educational and work environment that is free from all forms of unlawful sex-based discrimination, including sexual harassment.